microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0/New-MgSecurityCaseEdiscoveryCaseReviewSet.md

 # New-MgSecurityCaseEdiscoveryCaseReviewSet

 ## SYNOPSIS
-Create a new ediscoveryReviewSet object.
+Create new navigation property to reviewSets for security

 ## SYNTAX